markqvist/LibAPRS/README.md

 LibAPRS
 ==========

+I hope to add ESP32 support to this fork.
+At the moment, probably only this file was changed.

 LibAPRS is an Arduino IDE library that makes it easy to send and receive APRS packets with a [MicroModem](http://unsigned.io/micromodem)-compatible modem.

 You can buy a complete modem from [my shop](http://unsigned.io/shop), or you can build one yourself pretty easily.
 Take a look at the documentation in the [MicroModem](https://github.com/markqvist/MicroModem) repository for information and getting started guides!